-We estimate the costs or savings (budget impact) associated with technologies and guidelines so you can plan for and implement guidance.
+We estimate the costs or savings (resource impact) associated with technologies and guidelines so you can plan for and implement guidance.

 Plan for the impact of guidance